morotsman/morotsman.github.io/_posts/2020-12-30-finagle-client.markdown

 ![Circuit breaker]({{ site.url }}/assets/resilient/circuitbreaker.png){:height="100%" width="100%"}

 We can see that we receive a request from time to time in an increasing interval, we receive the requests when the Circuit breaker is in the `Half open` state.
+In the end when I changed the delay to zero again we started to receive requests once again.

 This is nice, now we have saved black friday even more (not only a timeout, but also fail fast) and on top of that we have also been nice to our stock service.
 Are we still on the naughty list?